The skyline of Downtown Sarasota, FL, seen from Ringling Bridge.

 • Average rent (one bedroom): $1,975

-Just north of Sarasota in Manatee County, Bradenton is home to the oldest working fishing village in Florida, Cortez Historic Fishing Village.
-With typical home values close to $400K, the city offers an affordable option for about 57,000 residents who enjoy the benefits of Florida’s Gulf Coast — and then some.
-Downtown features a museum, planetarium, aquarium, and parks, plus Historic Main Street’s shops and restaurants.
-Dining on the deck of Bradenton’s mainstay Pier 22 restaurant on Memorial Pier, guests have a view of fishing boats and lavish yachts cruising in and out of the Manatee River marina.
+Just north of Sarasota in Manatee County, Bradenton is home to the oldest working fishing village in Florida, Cortez Historic Fishing Village — and the town has quite an interesting history as an early settlement for Native Americans and, later, the renowned explorer DeSoto.
+In today’s greater Bradenton area, typical home values run close to $400K, making the city an affordable option for the roughly 57,500 residents who enjoy the benefits of Florida’s Gulf Coast — and then some.
+Downtown features a museum, planetarium, aquarium, and parks, plus a gorgeous riverwalk, plenty of parks, and Historic Main Street’s shops and restaurants.
+Dining on the deck of Bradenton’s Pier 22 restaurant on Memorial Pier, guests have a view of fishing boats and lavish yachts cruising in and out of the Manatee River marina.

 Consistently honored as one of the best master-planned communities in the U.S., Lakewood Ranch has more than 30 villages on its property situated on the east side of I-75 (Sarasota is on the west).
-The famed Sarasota Polo Club and upscale golf and country clubs are just part of the area’s wealth of recreational amenities.
-And with more than 58,000 residents, Lakewood Ranch has more than 23,500 homes and rental properties along with more than 2,600 businesses.
-It’s also ranked among the top-three safest neighborhoods in Sarasota, FL, according to NeighborhoodScout.
+The famed Sarasota Polo Club and upscale golf and country clubs are just part of the area’s wealth of recreational amenities that make it one of the best neighborhoods in Sarasota.
+And with just over 40,000 residents (note: that’s a 51 percent increase since 2020!), Lakewood Ranch has more than 23,500 homes and rental properties along with almost 3,000 businesses.
+It’s also ranked as the safest neighborhood in the Sarasota area, according to NeighborhoodScout.
+Dining and shopping runs the gamut in the community’s three town centers, from Deep Lagoon Seafood and Oyster House (a popular “upscale casual” Florida chain) to breakfast-and-lunch dishes at Forked at Waterside

 • Average rent (one bedroom): $1,200